-Event Declared Disaster Year Date FEMA Public Area Effects Surrounding Local Effects Occurring in Hazard Category Source DR- Assistance Hillsborough It resulted in 2 deaths.
+Event Declared Disaster DR- Year Date FEMA Public Assistance Area Effects Surrounding Hillsborough Local Effects Occurring in Hillsborough Hazard Category Source It resulted in 2 deaths.
 Also, two roofs were blown off a tall building in Concord and widespread power outages occurred.
-The downburst was designated a macroburst (at least 2.5 Hillsborough was without power the longest.
-Local Haz Mit Committees Concord Library and NHTI Bombs Oct 1998 No 1998 Oct N/A miles in diameter).
-The lit fuse of a bomb left in the Concord Library stacks set off smoke alarms that may have saved the lives of many people.
+The downburst was designated a macroburst (at least 2.5 miles in diameter). was without power the longest.
+Local Haz Mit Committees Concord Library and NHTI Bombs Oct 1998 No 1998 Oct N/A The lit fuse of a bomb left in the Concord Library stacks set off smoke alarms that may have saved the lives of many people.
 The individual allegedly responsible for the bomb scare left notes complaining about state government.
 About a dozen buildings were evacuated after the New Hampshire Technical Institute in Concord received an anonymous call warning that three bombs had been placed on campus.
 This event followed the bomb scares at the Concord Library.
-N/A, although Concord is 3 communities to the east of Hillsborough Human, Terrorism AP Online 11/01/98, NH Homeland Security and Emergency Management Hopkinton Gould Hill & Putney Hill Tornado Jul 1998 No 1998 Jul N/A A tornado touched down in the Gould Hill and Putney Hill areas in Hopkinton impacting approximately five acres causing trees to be downed and roads to be closed.
+N/A, although Concord is 3 communities to the east of Hillsborough Human, Terrorism AP Online 11/01/98, NH Homeland Security and Emergency Management Hopkinton Gould Hill & Putney Hill Tornado Jul 1998 No 1998 Jul A tornado touched down in the Gould Hill and Putney Hill areas in Hopkinton impacting approximately five acres causing trees to be downed and roads to be closed.
 No injuries were reported.
-Wind, Tornado Hopkinton Hazard Mitigation Committee Regional Severe Storms and Flooding Jun-Jul 1998 1231 1998 Jun 12-Jul 2 No Heavy flooding in six counties, including Merrimack and Hillsborough Counties.
+Wind, Tornado Hopkinton Hazard Mitigation Committee Regional Severe Storms and Flooding Jun-Jul 1998 1231 1998 Jun 12-Jul 2 Heavy flooding in six counties, including Merrimack and Hillsborough Counties.
 Damages of \$3.4m for all counties.
 As Hillsborough is within Hillsborough County, it is likely experienced heavy rains and possibly some flooding.
 Flood, Wind FEMA

-Event Declared Year Date FEMA Area Effects Local Effects Hazard Source Disaster Public Surrounding Hillsborough Occurring in Category Regional Ice Storm of 1998 Jan 1998 DR- 1199 Jan 7- 25 No Hillsborough This ice storm was the first to test our statewide and local emergency management systems and utility providers.
-Tree and infrastructure damage was extensive and power failures lasted up to two weeks in some parts of the state.
-In The Central NH Region, many lost power for over a week.
-This ice storm had severe impacts throughout most of the State, with 52 communities impacted.
-FEMA Disaster Declaration #1199, Six injuries and one death resulted.
-Damage totaled \$12,446,202.
-In addition, there were 20 major road closures, 67,586 people left without electricity, and 2,310 people without phone service.
-Hillsborough In Hillsborough, power was out for six days in some parts of town, and thousands of trees were damaged.
-Forests, recreational areas, and the maple sugar industry were affected by the extensive tree damage.
-Extreme Temp, Ice Storm, Power Failure History of Hillsborough, NH, 1960- 2000, FEMA, US Army Corps of Engineers NH Storms database NH Mass Casualty/ Terrorism Aug 1997 Regional No 1144 1997 1996 Aug Five people were left dead after a series of shootings which began in Bow by a man who was angered over long simmering land disputes.
+Event Declared Year Date FEMA Area Effects Local Effects Hazard Source Disaster Public Surrounding Occurring in Category DR- Hillsborough Hillsborough Regional Ice Storm of 1998 Jan 1998 1998 Jan 7- 25 No Extreme Temp, Ice Storm, Power Failure History of Hillsborough, NH, 1960- 2000, FEMA, US Army Corps of Engineers NH Storms database NH Mass Casualty/ Terrorism Aug 1997 No 1997 1996 Aug Five people were left dead after a series of shootings which began in Bow by a man who was angered over long simmering land disputes.
 The individual was eventually apprehended in Colebrook, NH.
-Heavy rains caused specifically, but this tragedy occurred in the Central NH region.
-Terrorism, Mass Casualty Flood NH HSEM, CNHRPC FEMA, NH Severe Storms and Flooding Oct 1996 1330 20-23 flooding in six counties, including Merrimack and Hillsborough Counties.
-Damage totaled \$2.3m for all counties. within Hillsborough County, it is likely experienced heavy rains and possibly some flooding.
-1000 HSEM Bradford Milfoil Lake Massasecum Summer 1996 No 1996 Summ er - Milfoil was discovered on the north end of Lake Massasecum in Bradford.
+Heavy rains caused N/A for Hillsborough specifically, but this tragedy occurred in the Central NH region.
+As Hillsborough is Terrorism, Mass Casualty NH HSEM, CNHRPC Severe Storms and Flooding Oct 1996 2330 20-23 flooding in six counties, including Merrimack and Hillsborough Counties.
+Damage totaled \$2.3m for all counties. within Hillsborough County, it is likely experienced heavy rains and possibly some flooding. .
+1000 HSEM Bradford Milfoil Lake Massasecum Summer 1996 No 1996 Summ er Milfoil was discovered on the north end of Lake Massasecum in Bradford.
 A 10-to-11- acre portion of the lake was closed.
 Several N/A, although Bradford abuts Hillsborough to the north Biological, Public Health, Water Quality Blaisdell Lake Property Owners Association, Inc. August 3, 2002